Our Amazing Priest

-Father Keith was ordained a deacon 39 years ago in the Diocese of Maryland and was ordained a priest in the Diocese of Long Island.
-In February 2020, he will celebrate 40 years as a priest.
+Father Keith was ordained a deacon 40 years ago in the Diocese of Maryland and was ordained a priest in the Diocese of Long Island.
 He holds an M.Div. degree from the General Theological Seminary in New York as well as an AB degree from Loyola University Maryland, Baltimore.
 He has served in New York, Ohio, California, Arkansas, New Jersey and now Virginia.
 In addition, he has served on numerous Boards and organizations and has been trained as a Church Consultant with emphasis in Conflict Management and Mediation.
 Furthermore, Father Keith has trained, worked and taught in Radiology for 10 years at Johns Hopkins Hospital, Baltimore, Maryland, bringing with him a wealth of experience and knowledge to our parish and Vestry.

 He is married to Carlene who is from Little Rock, Arkansas.
 She holds a BA degree in History from the University of Arkansas at Little Rock.
 Carlene was an Office Manager for a dental firm in North Little Rock before their move to New Jersey.
 We feel so fortunate to have Carlene join us in our church home.
 She is so warm-hearted and congenial.
 It has been a very special privilege to know her … so approachable and very forth-coming.
-They have six grown children and eight grandchildren with a new one expected in August.
+They have six grown children and nine grandchildren.

 We look forward to traveling with him as he guides us on our spiritual journey.
 He is definitely our shepherd whom we will follow.